eanyakpor/CSFundementals/MathForCS/LinearAlgebra/notes.md

 - Linear combinations
     - A vector is a linear combinations of the vectors if all real numbers there exist scalars

+# Linear Combinations

+- Algebraic properties
+    - A is an n x m matrix where vector x and y in all real numbers and k is an scalar

+# Linear Transformations

+- Multiplying matrices